open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 Good practice is to use the top of your render function as a place to prepare variables with some meaningful names and then use them in your template.
 This provides the best readability.

-Let's add our calculations to the render function, and then display the calculated amounts in the template:
+Let's add our calculations to the render function, and display the calculated amounts in the template:

 ```js
 render() {